 Two years ago, I made a financial decision that changed my life.
 Even though it cost more money than I paid for my first car, I bought a horse.
-Melissa Ashcraft, owner of Transitions Equestrian Center where I ride and one of my partners in our new CBD business, Brave Horse, posted him for sale on Facebook.
+He was posted for sale on Facebook and I just had to see him.
 He was truly stunning but when I saw the price tag – let’s just say it was hefty – I dismissed the thought of buying him.
-But then I met Bo at the barn and Melissa urged me to “just ride him for fun.”
+But then I met Bo at the barn and my trainer encouraged me to “just ride him for fun.”
 Savvy girl.
 I was hooked.
 And thus, began my journey with this beautiful, complicated, ornery, loving, anxiety-ridden hot mess of a horse.
 I was in love.